sschwartzdata/onramp_project/README.md

   - `SPOTIPY_CLIENT_SECRET`
   - `SPOTIPY_REDIRECT_URI`
 - Run `python etl.py`
-    - Data will be extracted from the Spotify's API files and transformed and loaded into the spotipy.db.
+    - Data will be extracted from the Spotify's API files and transformed and loaded into the spotipy.db
+    - Views will also be created in spotify.db